What You Need to Know About Puppy Teething

 The teething process is painful and can cause your puppy to chew and gnaw on whatever will stop her teeth from hurting — and while you can’t really blame her, you can help her.

 According to Dr. Hansen, puppies may not even get their teeth in until much later.
-“So, we tend not to get too worried about exactly WHEN each tooth erupts, but we like to be sure the general trend is that all the teeth are appearing around 4-6 months of age,” Dr. Hansen said.
+“So, we tend not to get too worried about exactly WHEN each tooth erupts, but we like to be sure the general trend is that all the teeth are appearing around 4 to 6 months of age,” Dr. Hansen said.

 “The incisors come in first, then the canine teeth, and finally the molars and premolars,” Dr. Jessica Romine, a veterinarian at BluePearl Specialty and Emergency Pet Hospital, told The Dodo.

-And make sure to check on your puppy’s teething progress to make sure everything looks like they’re coming in right — and that no baby teeth are still hanging around.
+Make sure to check on your puppy’s teething progress to see if they’re coming in right — and to ensure that no baby teeth are still hanging around.

-“Perhaps most important about teething is to seek care if you ever see a fractured tooth, discolored tooth, or teeth hitting the wrong place (like growing in on top of each other or sticking out in weird ways),” Dr. Hansen advises.
+“Perhaps most important about teething is to seek care if you ever see a fractured tooth, discolored tooth or teeth hitting the wrong place (like growing in on top of each other or sticking out in weird ways),” Dr. Hansen advised.